 It still boasts a respectable 10 hours of playtime, is IPX7 waterproof certified and has a 3.5mm input jack.

-The cheapest of the lot, meanwhile, is a basic speaker and an ideal, easy-to-carry companion for anyone simply after sound quality better and louder than your smartphone's speakers.
+One of the cheapest around, meanwhile, is a basic speaker and an ideal, easy-to-carry companion for anyone simply after sound quality better and louder than your smartphone's speakers.
 View Deal

 Wireless speaker alternatives